marcusnolan/restruction/README.md

     display without needing the user uploading the item to fill anything out.
 - **Footer**
     - At the bottom of each page there is a footer with the same background colour as the header.
     - in the left column of the footer is a message requesting people to make contact if they have any issues or suggestions.
-Below this is an email button linked to my email address.
+Below is an email button linked to my email address.
     - In the right column there is the same navigation menu as seen in the header just to increase the ease of navigating the site.
 - **Responsiveness**
-    - Using Materialize Css, all text and items on the site are kept in a container which is set to 70% of the screen width on screens 992px and up.
+    - Using Materialize CSS, all text and items on the site are kept in a container that is set to 70% of the screen width on screens 992px and up.
     Any screen from 992px to 600px, the container is set to 85% width and anything below 600px is 90%.
-    - As well as this, using the grip option of Materialize, anything that has 2 different elemnts on the same row (such as the quantity and dimensions of each item), will stack on top of each other on devices less than 600px wide as I set them to s12 (small devices 12 columns) but m6 (medium devices 6 columns).
-Each row is 12 columns in it's entirety.
+    - As well as this, using the grip option of Materialize, anything that has 2 different elements on the same row (such as the quantity and dimensions of each item), will stack on top of each other on devices less than 600px wide as I set them to s12 (small devices 12 columns) but m6 (medium devices 6 columns).
+Each row is 12 columns in its entirety.

 ### Specific to Pages
 - **Home**
-    - Home page features a small bit of text outlining the idea of Restruction and it's aim.
+    - Home page features a small bit of text outlining the idea of Restruction and its aim.
-    - Towards the bottom there is a list that shows the 10 most recently posted items from top to bottom, newest to oldest.
+    - Towards the bottom, there is a list that shows the 10 most recently posted items from top to bottom, newest to oldest.
 - **Register**
     - Register has got a 5 input form to register to the database.
-    - The form checks both username and email to see if there is existing ones on the database.
+    - The form checks both usernames and email to see if there are existing ones on the database.
     - A Flash message appears if there is an existing Email or Username.
 - **Login**
     - Login features a login form accepting username and password.
     - There is also a button below the form in case a user has not yet registered.
-Thsi helps the user experience as if you get lost and do not yet have an account, it is very easy to see where to go.
+This helps the user experience as if you get lost and do not yet have an account, it is very easy to see where to go.
 - **Items**
     - The Items page is the main browsing page for Restruction.
     - It features every single posted item.
         - This is in a collapsible dropdown list.
         - Each dropdown has all of the specifics of the item, an image and even what user posted it.
-    - It also features a search function that will not only search existing item names, but also item descriptions and return all matching items.
+    - It also features a search function that will not only search existing item names but also item descriptions and return all matching items.
 - **Add Item**
     - The add item page consists of a 13 input form;
         - Item Name